 Academic Freedom and Free Speech

-This policy does not allow censorship of constitutionally-protected speech.
-In addressing all complaints and reports of alleged violations of this policy, Longwood University will take all permissible actions to ensure the safety of students and employees while ensuring free speech rights of students and employees.
+This policy does not allow censorship of constitutionally protected speech.
+In addressing all complaints and reports of alleged violations of this policy, Longwood University will take all permissible actions to ensure the safety of students and employees while ensuring the free speech rights of students and employees.
 This policy does not, in any way, apply to curriculum and curriculum decisions or limit the use of particular textbooks or curricular materials.